openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    -15

-   * add section on wallet attestations
+   * add section on Wallet Attestations
    * remove `claims` parameter from ISO mdoc and SD-JWT VC Credential Request
    * credential response always returns an array when not returning a transaction_id with the option for additional meta-data
    * deferred credential response always returns an array (same as credential response)